gorbiz/mobile-console.log/README.markdown

 # mobile-console.log

-Gives you on screen output of console.log() for Android, iPhone, iPad and iPod.
+Gives you on screen output of JavaScript's console.log() for Android, iPhone, iPad and iPod.

 ## Usage